 4-5.
-AMOC Proposals for Foreign Registered Aircraft.
+AMOC Proposals for Foreign-Registered Aircraft.

-a.
-The FAA may approve or deny AMOC proposals (including global AMOCs) to FAA ADs for foreign registered aircraft.

-b.
-The FAA may not approve AMOC proposals to another CAA's AD.

-c.
-When responding to AMOC proposals for foreign registered aircraft, use the criteria specified in paragraph 3-10 or 3-11, as applicable.

-(1) The FAA's AMOC approval responses for FAA ADs for foreign registered aircraft must clearly note that the FAA does not have authority to approve AMOCs to any AD issued by another CAA.

-(2) If the response involves an AMOC to a "sensitive" AD (refer to FAA-IR-M 8040.1, Airworthiness Directives Manual, chapter 6, paragraph 6, for examples), coordinate with AIR-40.

-4-6.
-Military Commercial Derivative Aircraft (MCDA).
-Because MCDA may be operated or maintained in a different environment than in the civil fleet, such as not being operated under U.S. civil registration, the military may want to meet the provisions of an AD differently than the way specified for the civil sector.
+- a.
+The FAA may approve and deny AMOC proposals (including global AMOCs) to FAA ADs for foreign-registered aircraft. - b.
+The FAA may not approve AMOC proposals to another CAA's AD. - c.
+When responding to AMOC proposals for foreign-registered aircraft, use the criteria specified in paragraph 3-10 or 3-11, as applicable. - (1) The FAA's AMOC approval responses for FAA ADs for foreign-registered aircraft must clearly note that the FAA does not have authority to approve AMOCs to any AD issued by another CAA. - (2) If the response involves an AMOC to a "sensitive" AD (refer to FAA Manual FAA-IR-M 8040.1, chapter 6, paragraph 6, for examples), coordinate with AIR-400. - 4-6.
+Military Commercial Derivative Aircraft.
+Because MCDA may be operated or maintained in a different environment than in the civil fleet, the military may want to meet the provisions of an AD differently than the way specified for the civil sector.
 The responsible military airworthiness authority may ask the FAA for an AMOC for the AD.
-The FAA reviews and approves proposed AMOCs for MCDA for reasons similar to proposals from foreign entities.

-a.
-AMOC proposals for MCDA are sent to the Military Certification Branch (MCB).
-The MCB reviews the military request to determine if the FAA may evaluate it as an AMOC for the applicable AD.
-If the MCB determines the military request has merit, it will forward the request to the responsible office for technical evaluation and response.
+The FAA approves AMOCs for MCDA for reasons similar to proposals from foreign entities. - a.
+AMOC proposals for MCDA are sent to the MCO.
+The MCO reviews the military request to determine if the FAA may evaluate it as an AMOC for the applicable AD.
+If the MCO determines the military request has merit, it will forward the request to the responsible office for technical evaluation and response. - b.

-b.
 The responsible office will evaluate the proposal and respond in accordance with chapter 3 of this order.
-The AMOC response will be directed to the requesting military authority with a copy to the MCB.
+The AMOC response will be directed to the requesting military authority with a copy to the MCO.